ProvableHQ/welcome/documentation/aleo/05_commands.md

 aleo new {$NAME}
 ```

-Valid package names are snake-case: lowercase letters and numbers separated by underscore.
+Valid package names are snake_case: lowercase letters and numbers separated by underscore.
 This command will create a new directory with the given package name.
 The new package will have a directory structure as follows: